 Enrollment in Pennsylvania district schools has fallen slightly more than three percent since 2019–20 — a drop of nearly 51,000 students.
 At the same time, homeschooling and private school enrollment have risen 53 percent and five percent, respectively.
 There has clearly been an uptick in parents selecting options beyond their local district school, and the trends don’t show any signs of slowing as another school year wraps up.

 Two increasingly popular options are microschools and hybrid schools.
-Unfortunately, these are often choices that seem foreign and complicated to many parents, keeping families who would likely thrive in one of these options from taking the leap.
+Unfortunately, these choices seem foreign and complicated to many parents, keeping families who would likely thrive in one of these options from taking the leap.
 The models don’t necessarily have strict definitions, and the terms aren’t mutually exclusive.
-A microschool can be a hybrid school, and vice versa.
-All of this can add to the confusion for parents exploring their options.
+Microschools can be hybrid schools, and vice versa.
+All this can exacerbate the confusion of parents exploring their options.

 Microschools, as the name implies, are small — sometimes consisting of fewer than ten children in a close age range.
 A larger microschool might serve 100 or so students in small, multiage groups, like ages seven to nine, ten to thirteen, and so on.
 Microschools often place students based on where they currently are in a subject area rather than relying solely on their age.
 They also tend to be more student-directed compared to a conventional classroom, with learning coaches, tutors, or guides there to help the kids learn.
 There may or may not be a formal curriculum.

 READ MORE — Guy Ciarrocchi: Moms know best — cyber schools offer safety and restore self-esteem